sandra-calvo/smarthomes/README.md

 http://yourAppName.au-syd.mybluemix.net/ui - Sydney

 **Fantastic!
 Your web app is ready.**
-Now you can observe with your Smart Home dashboard. :+1:
+Now you can observe your Smart Home dashboard. :+1:

 # PHASE 3